Yue Guang Bai (White Moonlight)

 - One bud, one leaf

-White Moonlight’s unique ‘dark’ withering process by slow natural air-drying develops an unusually smooth flavor similar to white tea.
-The clean and crisp olive-oil colored brew possesses a rich aroma similar to wulong with complex wildflower aromatics.
-Its sweet and woodsy flavors are especially deep and lingering.
+The tea buds and leaves used for White Moonlight normally would have have been made into high-end sheng puer.
+However, they were instead put through a unique ‘dark’ withering process by slow natural air-drying, which developed an unusually smooth flavor similar to white tea.
 Particularly light and smooth compared to a sheng puer, this is an excellent choice for new puer drinkers as well as white tea enthusiasts.
 White Moonlight’s leaves are known for their motley dark-and-light coloring, and this is the easiest way to pick the tea out.

 Though normally harvested in late February or early March, in recent years Yue Guang Bai has been harvested almost a month later in late March and early April.
 Persistent drought in Yunnan has made the tea buds grow more slowly and take longer to mature in the spring.
 However, these drought conditions have created a tea with a deeper and more intense flavor.
 The longer growing period means the leaves were exposed to more sunlight, and in response they produced more antioxidants.